MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ## Next steps
 After reviewing the information in the reports, you might decide to make changes to your Azure Information Protection policy.
 For instructions, see [Configuring the Azure Information Protection policy](configure-policy.md).

+If you have a Microsoft 365 subscription, you can also view label usage in the Microsoft 365 compliance center and Microsoft 365 security center.
+For more information, see [View label usage with label analytics](/Office365/SecurityCompliance/label-analytics).